rackerlabs/support-how-to/content/how-to/cloud-servers/update-openssl-on-ubuntu/index.md

 ---

-OpenSSL is an open-source toolkit for Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols, as well as cryptography library.
-The purpose of this article is to show how to update OpenSSL on the Ubuntu operating system.
+OpenSSL is an open-source toolkit for Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols, as well as a cryptography library.
+The purpose of this article is to show how to update OpenSSL on the Ubuntu&reg; operating system.

 ### Check the current OpenSSL version

-To verify the OpenSSL installation and version you can execute the following
+To verify the OpenSSL installation and version, you can execute the following
 command:

     openssl version -a

 ### Update or install OpenSSL

-In case OpenSSL is not installed on your system, this step can be used to install or update to the newest version of the OpenSSL package.
+In case OpenSSL is not installed on your system, use this step to install or update it to the newest version of the OpenSSL package.

 1. Run the following instruction:

         sudo apt-get install openssl

-    **Note**: If the result line is `0 packages updated` it means there are no available updates for the OpenSSL package.
+    **Note**: If the result line is `0 packages updated`, there are no available updates for the OpenSSL package.

 ### Update all system packages

-To update all system packages not only OpenSSL, you need to update the list of available upgrades:
+To update all system packages, not only OpenSSL, you need to update the list of available upgrades:

     sudo apt-get update

-To install all new available versions run the command:
+To install all available new versions, run the command:

     sudo apt-get upgrade